 I’ve just parsed their formula out and run some numbers for you.
 So you can see that it’s broken down between six post types: valuable tips, which will be the majority of your blog posts; EPIC high value content; pure entertainment posts; posts that build relationships between you and other bloggers; selling posts; and timely posts.

 Most of these posts are going to be timeless: people can find them on your blog at any time and they will still be relevant.
-A small number will be more timely, those ripped from the headlines posts I’ve talked about before.
+A small number will be more timely.
 I suggest planning out most of the Tips and leaving some of the entertainment posts, timely posts, and relationship posts to be the ones you use when you planned Brussels sprouts for dinner, but really want pizza, if you catch my drift. 😉

 Putting it all together.